 The answer is both yes and no. Dogs can eat fries but shouldn’t because they are high in fat content and are overloaded with oil and salt.
 These are harmful to dogs.
 It’s OK if your dog eats a few fries at times.
 Remember – don’t go overboard with it, otherwise, your pooch will get sick.

 Wait, are you leaving already?
 Well, that was just a preview.
 Keep reading if you want to know more!

 Is It Okay For Dogs To Eat Fries?

-I get that it’s hard to say “no” to your dog.
+I get that saying “no” to your dog is hard.
 Especially when they keep staring at you for the fries in your hand.
 But you can’t give in!

 Here’s the thing – yes, your pup can eat fries.
-As in, one or maybe two fries on rare occasions will not kill your dog.
-Also, you’ll probably see that your pooch will almost never refuse to eat fries.
+One or maybe two fries on rare occasions will not kill your dog.
+Also, you’ll probably see that your pooch rarely refuses to eat fries.

 The main question here is – should dogs eat fries?
 The answer to this is a straight no. You should not feed fries to your dog.

 You see, fries don’t offer any nutritional value to your dog.
 It’s nothing more than potatoes that have been deep-fried in oil—also seasoned with salt and other spices.
 That doesn’t sound convincing enough to you, right?

 You’re probably thinking that you’re being unreasonably strict with your dog.
 In that case, you have to know why your dog shouldn’t eat fries.
 I’ve talked about that in the next segment in detail.